 - 2 1/4 cups Green Onion Coulis

-- Using an electric mixer beat the cream cheese with the eggs in a large bowl until very thick and frothy, for about 5 minutes.
-Beat in the cream, Gouda, sautÈed vegetables, and crabmeat.
-Mix until thoroughly incorporated and creamy, for about 2 minutes.
+Using an electric mixer beat the cream cheese with the eggs in a large bowl until very thick and frothy, for about 5 minutes.
+Beat in the cream, Gouda, sautéed vegetables, and crabmeat.
+Mix until thoroughly incorporated and creamy, about 2 minutes.

-- Pour the filling over the crust in the springform pan and bake until firm, for about 1 hour and 15 or 20 minutes.
+Pour the filling over the crust in the springform pan and bake until firm, about 1 hour and 15 or 20 minutes.
 Remove from the oven and allow to cool to room temperature.
 If you refrigerate the cake, allow it to come to room temperature, for about 1 hour before serving.

-- Note: Remove the crusts from a dense, homemade-type white bread, and crumb 3 or 4 slices at a time in a food processor or blender.
+Note: To make homemade breadcrumbs, remove the crusts from a dense, homemade-type white bread, and process 3 or 4 slices at a time in a food processor or blender to form crumbs.
 Store in an airtight container at room temperature for up to 3 days or store in the freezer for up to 2 months.